Inventory management (business)

-Field inventory management commonly known as inventory management is the function of understanding the stock mix of a company and the different demands on that stock.
+Inventory management, also known as field inventory management, is the task of understanding the range and quantities of inventory (or "stock") held by a company and the handling of the different demands placed on that stock.
 The demands are influenced by both external and internal factors and are balanced by the creation of purchase order requests to keep supplies at a reasonable or prescribed level.
-Inventory management is important for every other business enterprise.
+Inventory management is important for every business enterprise.
+It includes tasks related to setting and reviewing inventory targets efficiently.

-Retail supply chain
+Overview

-Inventory management in the retail supply chain follows the following sequence:
+A typical inventory management process for a retail business follows the following sequence: